To follow this guide, you must first install the Scroll Exporter Extensions app

 If you don't define a caption title within the macro, this error message will be printed in the Word export: Error rendering macro 'scroll-office-title': com.atlassian.renderer.v2.macro.MacroException: Parameter named 'title' is missing

 Since switching to the new cloud editor experience, Atlassian has removed the anchor macro and made changes to the way in which links are created in the new editor.
 As a result, there is currently no way to create a single link to the title anchor that works in both Confluence and the export.
 We are tracking this feature request here: - EXP-3184Getting issue details...
 STATUS

 Please note, the Anchor field still displays for the Scroll Title macro but it is not possible to link to this.

 After adding the desired caption to your figure you can also customize the placement and alignment of the caption.

 With the macro parameter title-position, you can decide whether you want the caption to appear above or below the table or figure.
 Additionally, the title-alignment macro parameter allows you to define the alignment of the caption text.
 You can choose between the alignments: Left, Center, Right and Justify.

 The Justify alignment differs from the other directional alignments and allows you to write longer captions, on several lines, in a good looking way.
 The letter- and word-spacing gets aligned so that the caption text stays within a predefined squared structure.

-Please note that the caption alignment is always taken from the template.
-Therefore, make sure that the table- and figure captions in the template always correspond with your settings in the Scroll Title macro.
+Please note that the caption alignment in exports is always taken from the template.